christophershin/GDWYEAR2GAME/README.md

 Tree bark:
 https://in.pinterest.com/pin/24769866694930216/

-I used this tree texture to resemble a tree, and it also fits the scene and gels well with the decal.
+I, Christopher Shin, used this tree texture to resemble a tree, and it also fits the scene and gels well with the decal.

 Decal:
 https://s3.amazonaws.com/texturemax_th/decals/stained-decals/stained-decals_0042_01_T_thr.jpg

-I used this decal as it resembles closely enough to a mold/fungi texture and adds some more depth to the environment.
+I, Christopher Shin, used this decal as it resembles closely enough to a mold/fungi texture and adds some more depth to the environment.